-The railway, which celebrates its 70th birthday this year, offers a variety of tours including museum tours and an in depth look at Thomas the Tank Engine creator Rev Wilbert Awdry’s study, a general tour which takes in Pendre engine sheds for a glimpse behind the scenes or a tour dedicated to the railway’s locomotives.
+The railway, which celebrates its 70th birthday in 2022, offers a variety of tours including museum tours and an in depth look at Thomas the Tank Engine creator Rev Wilbert Awdry’s study, a general tour which takes in Pendre engine sheds for a glimpse behind the scenes or a tour dedicated to the railway’s locomotives.

 North Wales has long been one of our best-kept secrets.
 Recognised by Lonely Planet as one of the top destinations in the world, it's a gem, with pristine beaches, snow-capped mountains, frolicking wildlife, and oodles of culture.

 The North Wales Way follows an old trading route for 75 miles along the northern coast of Wales, from Wrexham into Anglesey.

 There is a trio of huge castles here to grab your attention: Beaumaris, Caernarfon and the walled citadel of Conwy.
 Together with Harlech, this cluster of immense 13th century fortresses forms a UNESCO World Heritage site.